Cassius

 The fault is ours, for we're subservient.

-The speech is the play's first portrait of Cassius's mind in action.
-The Colossus image is rhetorically shrewd — it makes Caesar enormous and the rest of Rome small, and it positions Brutus as one of the "petty men" who must either act or stay buried.
-The famous "fault, dear Brutus" line works on two levels: it is a refusal of fatalism (men can master their fates) and a goad to action (we have only ourselves to blame if we do not).
-And the "underlings" charge is calculated.
-Brutus, descended from the Brutus who expelled the Tarquin kings, cannot easily accept being told he is anyone's underling.
-Cassius is reading him with extraordinary precision, and within the next forty lines, Brutus has agreed to think on what has been said.
-The conspiracy has not yet been named, but it has begun.
+Every move here is calculated.
+The Colossus image makes Caesar enormous and the rest of Rome tiny, and it slots Brutus in among the "petty men" who must act or stay buried.
+The famous "fault, dear Brutus" line does two jobs at once: it rejects fatalism – men can master their fates – and it turns that into a goad, since the only thing left to blame is their own passivity.
+And "underlings" is aimed with precision: Brutus, descended from the man who drove out Rome's kings, cannot easily swallow being told he is anyone's subordinate.
+Cassius is reading his friend with extraordinary accuracy, and within forty lines Brutus has agreed to think on what he has heard.
+The plot has not yet been named, but it has started.

 The Plotter Alone

-The most revealing scene of Cassius's first act is the soliloquy that closes 1.2.
-Brutus has left; Cassius is alone on stage; and the man the audience has watched manipulating Brutus across two hundred lines now drops the public manner and tells us exactly what he has been doing.
+The most revealing moment of Cassius's first act is the soliloquy that closes the scene.
+Brutus has gone; Cassius is alone; and the man we have just watched working on his friend drops the public manner and tells us exactly what he has been doing.

 Original